Listed below are organizations and online resources devoted to analyzing television news and investigating bias in the media.

 The National Communication Association -- a not-for-profit organization that promotes the widespread appreciation of the importance of communication in public and private life, the application of competent communication to improve the quality of human life and relationships, and the use of knowledge about communication to solve human problems.

 - Nieman Journalism Lab -- supported by Harvard University, this center offers fellowships, awards, and events that explores the future of journalism in the Internet age.
 Its initiatives include the Nieman Reports, Nieman Lab, and Nieman Storyboard.

-Pew Research Center Journalism and Media -- an independent, non-partisan public opinion research organization that studies attitudes toward politics, the press and public policy issues.
+- Pew Research Center State of the News Media -- an independent, non-partisan public opinion research organization that studies attitudes toward politics, the press and public policy issues.
 The site contains links to the Center's survey data.

 - Poynter -- a non-profit journalism school based in St. Petersburg, Florida.
 In addition to offering free training to journalists and journalism students through its News University, Poynter offers articles on media analysis on its main site.